top of page

 There are various systems for indicating a person's language level.
 In Europe, the CEFR (Common European Framework of Reference for Languages) organizes language proficiency in six levels, from A1 (basic user) to C2 (proficient user).
 Europeans frequently use these letter-number combinations to indicate their proficiency on resumes: English - B2 or French - C1.
 In the US, ACTFL (American Council on the Teaching of Foreign Languages) describes five main levels from Novice to Distinguished.
 Including sub-levels, ACTFL actually defines 10 proficiency levels!
 And there are other systems and descriptors out there, such as elementary, intermediate, advanced, etc.

-Language skills are SOFT skills
+Language Skills are SOFT Skills

 A high score on a spelling, vocabulary, or grammar test does not really say much about your ability to communicate effectively.
 For effective communication, it is important that you can apply your skills to the circumstances and know how to handle the interaction.
-Effectiveness is therefore closely linked to appropriateness.

 And that’s where we’re getting into the soft side of language.
 While knowledge and abilities relating to grammar, pronunciation, or lexis can be considered hard skills, how we use language to communicate appropriately and effectively is a soft skill.